Be sure to check these Links to pages on this website that you will need:

 A useful workbook to help guide the teacher to help students prepare projects and run a school science fair.
 Prepared by the Bay Area Engineering and Science Fair.

-A useful website to help guide you on how to organise your project and prepare a display for the science fair.
+A useful website to help guide you on how to organize your project and prepare a display for the science fair.
 This site also includes links to a guide for more experienced students on how to improve your project.
 The web site is sponsored by Youth Science Canada.

 Looking for inspiration for a science fair project?
 Science Buddies has over 1,000 Project Ideas in all areas of science.